fackelm2/pomodoro_log/README.md

 ```

 the script will automatically start writing the timer data line by line<br>
-in the file "pomodoro.log" in the same directory as the script:
+to the file "pomodoro.log" in the same directory as the script:

 c) stop python script with "\<ctrl\> c" <br>